Whitmer: Michigan at ‘dangerous moment’ as virus cases spike

-Virus-related hospitalizations, roughly 1,000, are double what they were a month ago but about a quarter of the April peak.
+Virus-related hospitalizations, roughly 1,000, are double what they were a month ago but about a quarter of the April high.
+The daily death rate has nearly doubled to 20, while remaining far below the high point.
+The seven-day average of tests coming back positive, 4.64%, was last that high five months ago.

-“These numbers are moving in the wrong direction,” she said during a news conference in which she did not indicate whether another lockdown may be necessary.
+“These numbers are moving in the wrong direction,” she said, not indicating whether another lockdown may be necessary.
 “We are in a dangerous moment where there’s the possibility of it just becoming community spread that becomes out of control.
 We’re seeing that in a lot of our neighboring states.
 That’s what we’re trying to avoid.”

+For the first time at one of her COVID-19 news conferences, Whitmer kept her mask on while speaking.
+Dr. Joneigh Khaldun, Michigan’s chief medical executive, urged people who dine with non-household members to keep their face covering on except to put food in their mouth.

 Also Wednesday, a chiropractor in western Michigan challenged the state’s face covering rule, saying Whitmer’s health department has no authority to make it mandatory.
 It is one of the first lawsuits since the Whitmer administration issued new orders following the defeat at the high court.